nmorse/graphlet/README.md

 A Graph Based Syntax
 --------------------

 In the HoneyBee environment a "graph" is used as source code and is interpreted using a "event emitter pattern."
 A message queue manages the flow of an application.
 Clients, servers and embedded controllers can all run HoneyBee flow-control-graphs, enabling shared code, and code inspection.

-The source code a "flow-control-graph", is a "directed", "multi-graph" (for the mathematicians).
+A "flow-control-graph", is a "directed, multi-graph" (for the mathematicians).
 The nodes of a flow-control-graph represent executable steps or data sources, while graph's edges represent three types of message routing.
 Get, Set (data) and Flow-event messages are called in order to "run" a HoneyBee graph.

+>So, Do you mean "There are no flow-control elements in this language!" , how can that be???
+>>It is true that there are no flow-control elements.
+But flow-control is achieved by configuring the graphs arrangement of nodes and edges (topology).

 Code Visualization